How do I check out and check in items?

 4. Scan/enter item barcode into Scan Item Barcode field (if manually typing barcode, click on OK).
 Item is loaned to patron's account.

-6. The loan(s) will appear at the bottom of the screen
+6. The loan(s) will appear in a list on the screen

-7. Click Done when finished loaning to that patron
+7. Click Done when finished loaning materials to that patron

 Returning Items